frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 ::: note

-By default, GitHub retains artifacts for 90 days.
+By default GitHub retains artifacts for 90 days.
 The [duration can be customised][gh-artifact-retention-period].

 :::

 [gh-artifact-retention-period]: https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts#configuring-a-custom-artifact-retention-period

 We need to add two steps to the `linux` job.
-First, we install the `hsec-tools` executable.
+First we install the `hsec-tools` executable.
 It was already built—this just copies it to a known location.  `--install-method=copy` ensures the executable is copied to that location, not symlinked.